 Cherney stated that the firm’s bold $1trn by 2030 call was “reinforced by feedback from clients on the ground.”

-As such, the industry will be monitoring the asset-gathering of their new ETFs very closely.
+The industry will be watching the asset-gathering of their new ETFs very closely.